Kashbot/React-Animation-Library/README.md

 # React-Animation-Library
-A list of animation libaries for ReactJs
+A List of React Animation libaries

+1. React Vis -----< Used for Graph Visualization and Animation
+2. React Anim